alxvth/Spidr/python_wrapper/README.md

 Creates python bindings for the SpidrLib, based on [this](https://github.com/pybind/cmake_example) pybind11 example.

 ## Installation
 Make sure, that the external pybind11 submodule is present.
+That should be the case if you cloned the entire repo with the `--recurse-submodule` option.
+To build and install the python wrapper go:

 ```bash
 pip install ./SpidrWrapper --use-feature=in-tree-build